-BMC has five members of our Carer's Support Team, Sarah, Lynn, Maria Lucy and Abby, who are members of our Clerical & Reception Team.
-Lucy and Abby are here to offer support to young carers aged under 25.
+BMC has a Carer's Support Team.
+Sarah, Lynn & Maria are members of our Clerical & Reception Team who are also here to offer support to our patients who are carers, including young carers.

-Their role as the Carer's Support Team is to signpost carers aged over 25 to services and organisations which may be able to offer them help and support.
+Their role as the Carer's Support Team is to signpost carers to services and organisations which may be able to offer them help and support.
 They will aim to give information, assistance and respond to enquiries from carers.
-If you are a Carer and would like information regarding a specific area of interest, please ask to speak to Sarah Lynn or Maria who will do their best to help you.
+If you are a carer and would like information regarding a specific area of interest, please ask to speak to Sarah Lynn or Maria who will do their best to help you.

 Carer's Register at Burnham and Berrow Medical Centre

 Burnham Medical Centre has a register of people who are carers.
 We also register within our patient's medical records when a patient has a carer.

 There are many advantages to having a carer's register.
 For instance, whilst their carer's details are an essential component of the patient's records, the fact that one of our patients is a Carer is also an essential part of their records.

 If you are a Carer and wish this information to be included on your medical records, please complete a Carer's Register Application form here.

 Young Carers - Is this you?

 A Young Carer is someone under 25 years old, who gives unpaid support to a someone they know who is ill, frail, disabled or has mental health or addiction problems.
 It could be your Mum, Dad any family member or person you live with.